Where to Stay in Barcelona: Complete Guide for First Timers

 It’s on a tight grid, too, which can’t be said of the narrow alleyways of the Ciutat Vella (where I’ve definitely gotten lost before and had to pull out my phone to see exactly where I was).

 In other words, it’s a compromise between the more laid back feeling you’ll find in Gràcia and the convenience you’ll get by staying more central.
-Its superpower is being smack dab in the middle of the action.
-Which makes it an excellent base for exploring Barcelona.

 It is worth noting that this particular neighborhood spans a wide area, basically all the way from Parc Ciutadella at its eastern end to the base of Montjuïc and Plaça d’Espanya to the west.